awglyde/Secure-FileShare-System/README.md

 * Fix bug:
     Add a file, then download file.
 Then try to delete.
 Delete fails However, if we add a file, then delete file, delete succeeds.
-* Get rid of TODO's
+* test the Token method isExpired
 * remove test print statements